amethyst/amethyst/book/src/controlling_system_execution/custom_game_data.md

 ```

 To be able to use this structure with `Amethyst`s `Application` we need to create
-a builder that implements `DataInit`.
+a builder that implements both `DataInit`.
 This is the only requirement placed on the
 `GameData` structure.

 ```rust,no_run,noplaypen